sebaastiano/satellite-image-segmentation/README.md

 # Satellite Image Segmentation

-Deep Learning project for satellite image segmentation using U-Net architecture.
+Deep Learning project for satellite image segmentation using U-Net architecture developed for the final exam of the course.

-**Author:** Sebastiano Pietrasanta (513054) **Course:** Deep Learning Exam - July 16th 2024

 ## Project Description